godot-escoria/escoria-docs/getting_started/step_by_step/1_create_escoria_project.rst

 **Install**.

 .. image:: img/create_project_downloaded.png
-   :alt: "Installing the gamte template"
+   :alt: "Installing the game template"

 Enter the project name and the folder for your new game.
 Click **Install & Edit**.